fserdeniz/Detection-of-Leukemia-Using-MATLAB/README.md

 > expensive testing and lab equipment.
 In this paper used
 > detection of leukemia cells in the normal blood cells using
 > MATLAB.

+_Mishra, S. J., & Deshmukh, A. P. (2015).
+Detection of Leukemia Using MATLAB.
+International Journal of Advanced Research in Electronics and Communication Engineering, 4(2), 394-398._